Adam Duvall Player Props: Red Sox vs. Tigers

 Adam Duvall At The Plate

-- Among the qualified batters in MLB action, he ranks third in batting average, sixth in on-base percentage, and second in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks first, his on-base percentage ranks second, and he is first in the league in slugging.

-- In six games played this year, he has gone deep in two of them.
+- Looking at the seven games he has played this season, he's hit a long ball in three of them (42.9%), and in 12.1% of his trips to the dish.

-- Duvall has had an RBI in five games this season (83.3%), including three multi-RBI outings (50.0%).
-He has also driven in three or more of his team's runs in two contests.
+- Duvall has had an RBI in six games this season (85.7%), including four multi-RBI outings (57.1%).
+He has also driven home three or more of his team's runs in two contests.

-- In five games this year (83.3%), he has scored, including multiple runs twice.
+- He has scored in six of seven games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.